In Buffalo, Biden mourns victims, says 'evil will not win' - NewsBreak

 In Buffalo, Biden mourns victims, says 'evil will not win'

-BUFFALO — President Joe Biden on Tuesday condemned the poison of white supremacy and said the nation must “reject the lie” of the racist “replacement theory” espoused by the shooter who killed 10 Black people in Buffalo.
+BUFFALO — (AP) — President Joe Biden mourned with Buffalo's grieving families on Tuesday, then exhorted the nation to reject what he angrily labeled the poison of white supremacy.
+He said the nation must "reject the lie" of the racist "replacement theory" espoused by the shooter who killed 10 Black people in Buffalo.

-Speaking to victims' families, local officials and first responders, Biden said America's diversity is its strength, and warned that the nation must not be be distorted by a “hateful minority.”
+Speaking to victims' families, local officials and first responders, Biden declared that America's diversity is its strength, and warned that the nation must not be be distorted by a “hateful minority.”
+He promised to “expose” those who promote hateful ideology.

 “The American experiment in democracy is in danger like it hasn’t been in my lifetime,” Biden said.
 “It’s in danger this hour.
 Hate and fear being given too much oxygen by those who pretend to love America but who don’t understand America.”

-He declared: “In America, evil will not win, I promise you.
+He pledged, “In America, evil will not win, I promise you.
 Hate will not prevail, white supremacy will not have the last word.”

+Back at the White House Tuesday evening, Biden laid the blame for the Buffalo incident and others not just on “wackos” who commit hate crimes, but also those who “fill their brains with false ideas.”

+As long as he is president, he said, "I’m going to fight like hell and we’re going to expose everybody.”

 Biden's emotional remarks came after he and first lady Jill Biden paid their respects at a makeshift memorial of blossoms, candles and messages of condolence outside the Tops supermarket, where on Saturday a young man armed with an assault rifle targeted Black people in the deadliest racist attack in the U.S. since Biden took office.